AlphaOne1/sonicweb/README.md

 ```

 The docker image is prepared to have new web content mounted on `/www` replacing the default content entirely.
 A new
-web root directory, e.g., `myapp/` could be mounted like this:
+web root directory, e.g., `myapp/`, can be mounted like this:

 ```sh
 docker run -p 8080:8080 -v ./myapp:/www:ro ghcr.io/alphaone1/sonicweb:v1.6.0
 ```

 Note that without specifying the `:ro` flag, the content will be mounted as read-write. *SonicWeb* does not write into
 the mounted directory.
 Nevertheless, it poses a potential risk.
-Also take care that the content of the mounts is
+Ensure that the mounted content is readable by the
-readable by the non-root user that *SonicWeb* uses (UID 65532).
+non-root user that *SonicWeb* uses (UID 65532).

 If telemetry is needed, port 8081 needs to be exposed additionally: